USRSE/usrse.github.io/_posts/2022-11-21-vws-rse-cop-summary.md

 RSE Community of Practice.”
 In this session, participants from industry, academia, and national laboratories and agencies across the country joined together to create actionable suggestions for how to get members involved in a community of practice and how to make them feel invested and included.
-The authors hope that the results of this discussion can assist other RSEs in the creation of their own local CoP.
+This blog post summarizes those discussions.
+The authors hope that the results can assist other RSEs in the creation of their own local CoP.

 ## Starting a community of practice